Parag08/notification-engine/README.md

 # notification-engine

+<b>this project is on hold I need to create a service discovery first for this to work</b>

 A central entity which will read kafka messages from multiple kafka topics and execute rules on them Once rules are satisfied send messages to registered user using sms or email